subhi-png/nextjs/README.md

 # TeslaBullFeed

-Daily dose of positive TSLA catalysts for long-term investors.
+Daily ose of positive TSLA catalysts for long-term investors.

 - Hero with Optimus
 - Live price